amklenk/Password-Generator/README.md

 The only event listener is an onclick event for the generate button to start the prompts in the writePassword function by calling on the generatePassword function that then calls upon each preceeding function.

 ## Credits
-The following MDN websites were used as referene pages:
+The following MDN websites were used as reference pages:
 - [MDN Array - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 - [MDN Array.prototype.concat - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat)
 - [MDN Array.prototype.join - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)